maudis73/rhsi-migration-demo/README.md

 ## Step 6: Build the backend image

-Replace the <backend_image_url> with the url of the your image in your image regitry
+Replace the <backend_image_url> with the url of your image in your image regitry

 _**Console for rhsi-demo:**_